jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     query=Query, mutation=Mutation, types=[UserNode, RestaurantNode]
 )
 ```
-To execute a mutation we use the same insomnia setup, but the body of GraphQL request is a little bit different from query one.
+To execute a mutation we use the same insomnia setup, but the body of the GraphQL request is a little bit different from query one.
 We use `mutation` key-word and pass camel case name of mutation declared here: `book_restaurant_table = BookRestaurantTable.Field()`.
-Response returns the result payload with 200 status code:
+The response returns the result payload with the 200 status code:

 ![graphql_mutation.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640175553194/amZ_qcB29P.png)

 ## Parameterized queries
-We showed simple query that fetch all `Restaurant` instances.
-However, we usually want to parameterize query by passing arguments, limiting results, making searches, etc. Like for mutation application logic can be agnostic of API that consume it, so we can implement it in service layer as `get_restaurants` function:
+We showed a simple query that fetches all `Restaurant` instances.
+However, we usually want to parameterize queries by passing arguments, limiting results, making searches, etc. Like for mutation application logic can be agnostic of the API that consumes it, so we can implement it in the service layer as the `get_restaurants` function:
 ```python
 from typing import Optional
 from sqlalchemy.orm import Query, Session